heshamebaid/pizza_violation_system/README.md

 ---

-### Choosing ROIs (Regions of Interest)

-- The ROI selection script (`select_rois.py`) will display the first frame of your video.
-- Draw up to 8 rectangles with your mouse, each covering a critical ingredient/protein bin.
-- Press `q` when done.
-The coordinates are saved to `shared/roi_config.yaml`.
-- Make sure the video path in the script matches your detection video.
-- Restart the detection service after updating ROIs.

-**Tip:** The order you draw the ROIs is the order they appear in the config file.

----

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.